GitauHarrison/notes/databases/postgresql.md

 - PostgreSQL allows you to define your own complex types so that you can align your data closely to your needs
 - Full-text search feature is available in PostgreSQL.
 Search can be fine-tuned to match your expectations for relevancy.
 - PostgreSQL has robust authentication, access control and privilege management systems suitable for organizations of any size.
 It helps define who can use the system and what each user is allowed to see or do.

+Are you uncertain on why you should chose PostgreSQL coming from SQLite?
+Take some time to [review these arguments](https://www.twilio.com/blog/sqlite-postgresql-complicated).